-This example shows how to simulate an automated lane change maneuver system for highway driving scenario.
+This example shows how to perceive surround-view information and use it to design an automated lane change maneuver system for highway driving scenarios.

 An automated lane change maneuver (LCM) system enables the ego vehicle to automatically move from one lane to another lane.
-The LCM system models the longitudinal and lateral control dynamics for automated lane change.
-An LCM system senses the environment for most important objects (MIOs) using on-board sensors, identifies an optimal trajectory that avoids these objects, and steers ego vehicle along this trajectory.
+An LCM system models the longitudinal and lateral control dynamics for an automated lane change.
+LCM systems scan the environment for most important objects (MIOs) using onboard sensors, identify an optimal trajectory that avoids these objects, and steer the ego vehicle along the identified trajectory.

-Simulate and visualize system behavior: The test bench model is configured to test the integration of planning and controls to perform lane change maneuver on a straight road with multiple vehicles.
+Simulate and visualize system behavior — Simulate the test bench model to test the integration of sensor fusion and tracking with planning and controls to perform lane change maneuvers on a curved road with multiple vehicles.

 Opening this model runs the

 helperSLHighwayLaneChangeSetup function, which initializes the road scenario using the

 drivingScenario (Automated Driving Toolbox) object in the base workspace.
 It also configures the sensor configuration parameters, tracker design parameters, planner configuration parameters, controller design parameters, vehicle model parameters, and the Simulink® bus signals required for defining the inputs and outputs for the

 The test bench model contains these subsystems: